 “WE LEARN THE ROPE OF LIFE BY UNTYING ITS KNOTS “

 As you will see, the Quipus are still one of those fascinating mysteries of the ancient Inca Empire.
 If you want to know more about the captivating examples of Quipus, you can visit the many museums in Peru.
-We hope together with the experts from Machu Travel Peru to have been helpful.
-If you want to know more about our different tours in Peru and visits to museums, you can consult with our qualified advisors.
-They will be happy to help you fulfill the trip of your dreams.
+These wonderful records of information can be seen in a wide variety of museums.
+We hope together with the team of experts from Machu Travel Peru to have been helpful.
+If you want to know more about our different tours in Peru and visits to museums, you can consult with our qualified advisers.
+Our team will be happy to help you make the trip of your dreams come true.